cindy-fang/cindy-fang/README.md

 ### Welcome to my GitHub 👋

 Hi!
-My name is Cindy Fang and I'm 4th year a CS co-op student @ TornontoMet University.
+My name is Cindy Fang and I'm 5th year a CS co-op student @ TornontoMet University.

 I'm working on bringing my backlog of project ideas to life!
 My passion is to use code to create solutions that can help others.

-🔭 Currently working on a K-pop idol facial recognition and identification project.

 🌱 Currently learning about backend dev and microservices at my internship!